 Both the chutes will be attached with UV-C germicidal tubes for disinfection before further removal.
 The unit will be maintaining a negative pressure outlet which will significantly lower the risk of virus transmission through air, said a release issued by IIT Ropar.

-UV-C type germicidal bulbs or tubes will be installed in the entire space to disinfect the room after every doffing session or alternatively every two to three hours, it said.
+It said that UV-C type germicidal bulbs or tubes will be installed in the entire space to disinfect the room after every doffing session or alternatively every two to three hours.